LordzShadow/PyRadio/README.md

 ### Usage

-- To add radios open radios.txt and followig the syntax add the name and URL
+- To add radios open radios.txt and following the syntax add the name and URL
-- Run main.py and choose your radio and press Play!
+- Run main.py, choose your radio and press Play!